Article IV. Thirteen Reasons Why Spouses Fail to Communicate Effectively

 When a positive attitude is supported by positive behavior there will be an increase of love, closeness, and true friendship.
 Expressing your love with verbal as well as behavioral communication will start a benign cycle which will increase your partner's caring behavior for you, and will create warm, dependable, trusting feelings, and an ever-lasting love between both spouses.

-End of article "Thirteen Reasons Why Spouses Fail to Communicate"
+End of article IV "Thirteen Reasons Why Spouses Fail to Communicate"

 Back to Top of Page